 The School Nutrition Fund is required to accommodate the financial activities of all Nutrition Programs operated by the school district.
-The School Nutrition Fund shall reflect a record of all revenues and expenditures incident to the operation of all Nutrition Programs.
-If a deficit is incurred in the operation, the deficiency shall be covered by funds transferred from the General Fund.
+The School Nutrition Fund shall reflect a record of all revenues and expenditures specific to the operation of all Nutrition Programs.
+If a deficit is incurred in the operation, the deficiency shall be covered by funds from the General Fund.
+Funds to support the Nutrition Fund will be done as a transfer from the General Fund (see code 8000-912) and those funds are not allowed to be transferred back.